 - Secondly, health and safety legislation such as Acts of Parliament and regulations set specific duties for employers in order to limit the risks to anyone coming into contact with their organisation.
 The main Act for clubs to be aware of is the Health and Safety at Work Act

-These clubs fall within the main scope of the Health and Safety at Work Act and are required to ensure safe systems of work and a safe working environment for their staff and others using the premises where the work takes place.
-Therefore, if a club employs a secretary and a steward the requirements of the Act apply to activities in and around their place of work.
+These clubs fall within the main scope of the Health and Safety at Work Act and are required to ensure safe systems of work and a safe working environment for their staff, paid players and others using the premises where the work takes place.
+Therefore, if a club pays players or employs a secretary and a steward the requirements of the Act apply to activities in and around their place of work.

 For further details, please visit the Health and Safety Executive website.